12 Ways to Balance Hormones to Beat Autoimmune

 The following is an adapted excerpt from Beat Autoimmune, The 6 Keys to Reverse Your Condition and Reclaim Your Health, by Palmer Kippola, with a foreword by Mark Hyman, MD (Kensington Books).
 Palmer is a Functional Medicine Certified Health Coach who reversed her MS by removing her inflammatory root causes and healing her gut.

-She has created a framework for healing and preventing autoimmune conditions called F.I.G.H.T.S.™ which represent the root cause categories we can control: Food, Infections, Gut health, Hormone balance, Toxins and Stress.
+She has created a framework for healing and preventing autoimmune conditions called F.I.G.H.T.S.™ which represents the root cause categories we can control: Food, Infections, Gut health, Hormone balance, Toxins, and Stress.
 This excerpt focuses on one of the 6 keys: Hormonal balance.
 You can get her book here and then all her free bonuses when you enter your order information here

 balance hormones